jessbringlarsen/nix-exploration/README.md

 See `https://github.com/NixOS/nixpkgs/tree/master/pkgs/applications` for Nix expression for each package.

+Example of a shell pinned to specific versions:

+	nix-shell --pure -p git -I nixpkgs=https://github.com/NixOS/nixpkgs/archive/2a601aafdc5605a5133a2ca506a34a3a73377247.tar.gz

 #### Channels

 Use the `nix-channel --list` to inspect the current channel in use.